sglavoie/sglavoie.github.io-source/content/tips-and-tricks/0003_aliases_also_known_as.md

 alias ls='ls --color=auto'
 ~~~~

 Different ways to set up the command ls to quickly see the needed files.
-The parameters are:
+The parameters are (descriptions taken from `man ls`):

 `-A`: _Do not list implied `.` and `..`._